Cucumbers are great for daily consumption. To ensure maximum freshness and nutritional benefits, you should always choose locally produced cucumbers.

 Fresh dill lasts longest when kept between +4 and +8 °C. This means storage is easiest in a cool place, such as a pantry or refrigerator.
 For longer storage, you should also lightly water the plant once a day.
 You can keep the pot in a glass of water, but cool conditions are still recommended.
 Will also keep on the kitchen table or a window sill if watered properly, though not quite as long as when kept cool.

-Spinach is a superfood that can be used in both hot and cold dishes.
+Spinach can be used in both hot and cold dishes.
 It is a versatile plant that can really unleash your culinary imagination.
 For example, recently spinach has become a popular ingredient in smoothies.
 Spinach is used in soups, purées, fish, omelettes, pies, fresh salads, and even pancakes.

 Fresh spinach lasts longest when kept between +4 and +8 °C. This means storage is easiest in a cool place, such as a pantry or refrigerator.
 For longer storage, you should also lightly water the plant once a day.
 You can keep the pot in a glass of water, but cool conditions are still recommended.
 Will also keep on the kitchen table or a window sill if watered properly, though not quite as long as when kept cool.